Forensic Science BSc (Hons)

 This course focuses on developing graduates with the professional attributes to seek employment in forensic science roles such as a DNA analyst, toxicologist, ballistics, fire investigator and particulate analyst.
 Many of the skills needed in forensic science such as sterile technique, the importance of good record-keeping, teamwork, digital fluency, ethical integrity, professionalism and problem-solving are valued by employers.

-This coupled with the multidisciplinary science focus of the course means that on successful completion of this course graduates will also have the key skills needed to seek employment opportunities in areas outside forensic science in laboratory or non-laboratory roles, something supported at level 6 when we also consider broader scientific opportunities.
-Students are encouraged from the start of their course to be career-aware and employment-ready and they are supported to develop the skills needed for placement and job applications.
-The course team has strong links with the Talent Team, to promote appropriate skills development, careers awareness and work experience opportunities (subject to availability).
+This coupled with the multi-disciplinary science focus of the course means that on successful completion of this course, graduates will also have the key skills needed to seek employment opportunities in areas outside forensic science in laboratory or non-laboratory-based roles.
+You are encouraged from the start of your course to be career-aware and employment-ready and will be supported to develop the skills needed for placement and job applications.
+The course team has strong links with the Talent Team, to promote appropriate skills development, careers awareness and work experience opportunities2.

-Our students are equipped to pursue a range of careers.
-The extensive science content supports employment in research and industry and provides students with core knowledge that can be applied to a variety of forensic fields, from police scientific support roles such as Crime Scene Investigators or Fingerprint Examiners, to laboratory Forensic Scientists, as well as wider-scientific fields post-graduation, for example in the environmental, petrochemical, pharmaceutical and food analysis industries.
-The course also prepares graduates for a range of careers, such as teaching, sales, financial services, data analysis, scientific writing, and postgraduate study.
+You can expect to be equipped to pursue a range of careers.
+The extensive science content supports employment in research and industry, and provides you with core knowledge that can be applied to a variety of forensic fields, from police scientific support roles such as Crime Scene Investigators or Fingerprint Examiners, to laboratory Forensic Scientists, as well as wider-scientific fields post-graduation, for example, in the environmental, petrochemical, pharmaceutical and food analysis industries.
+The course also prepares graduates for a range of careers, such as teaching, sales, financial services, data analysis, scientific writing and postgraduate study.

 How to apply